Bachelor’s Degree in Music – Music Industry

-Music Industry Audition Dates, '22
+Music Industry Audition Dates

+All prospective Music students must audition in order to be considered for admission with members of the Music Department faculty.
 For all in-person and virtual auditions, click the link to access the registration form to submit your audition appointment.

 - Saturday, March 25: In person audition day

 - Saturday, April 1: In person audition day